 The Divi builder includes a map module.
 Which works just fine if you want a simple Google map for your site.
 It looks nice, you can include as many markers as you like, but it offers a limited range of styling options.
-Divi Map Extended Module is a plugin by Divi Web Design that adds an extra map module to your Divi builder that offers a wide range of possiblities for customizing the appearance of your map when a plain map just won’t do.
+Divi Map Extended Module Divi Web Design adds an extra map module to your Divi builder that offers a wide range of possibilities for customizing the appearance of your map when a plain map just won’t do.
 This is a Divi Map Extended Module plugin review — but it offers an additional bonus: I’ve used the module extensively on another website and it always takes me a while to choose the style I want.
 Sadly, Divi Web Design did not offer a tutorial featuring the styles.
 So I did it here — at least to help me as a future reference!

 What does the Divi Map Extended Module Do?